Intelligent Briefing for Architects

 Revision Reduction

-Fewer change-driven by misunderstanding vs genuine evolution
+Fewer changes driven by misunderstanding rather than genuine evolution

 Decision Confidence